 Hello, it is very possible to visit North Korea as a tourist.
 In fact, about 4-5,000 western tourists visit the country every year.
 It's not difficult to obtain a tourist visa, but you will need to go through an authorized travel agent.
 There are a handful of agencies in the world that offer North Korea tours.
 It's a safe place to visit, so long as you follow the rules of the tour.
 You are correct that Korean guides follow you throughout the tour, which admittedly can be a bit suffocating for those who are not used to this kind of travel.
 But you'll find the guides to be friendly and knowledgeable, and your liaison to the country.

 There are always ethical concerns when visiting a country like this, but I think tourism is a great way tool for informal diplomacy and to experience the country for yourself.
 It also supports local economy in ways that we don't often hear about.

 In full disclosure, we're one of the only American providers of North Korea tours (http://uritours.com/) based in the NYC area.
-We offer tours all-year round and anyone is welcome to join our tours except for South Korean passport holders and journalists, latter needing special permission. almost 6 years ago
+We offer tours all-year round and anyone is welcome to join our tours except for South Korean passport holders and journalists, latter needing special permission. about 6 years ago